h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Fast_mode**: Check this checkbox to enable fast mode, a minor approximation in back-propagation.
 This option is selected by default.

-- **Ignore\_const\_cols**: Check this checkbox to ignore constant training columns, since no information can be gained from them.
-This option is selected by default.

 - **Force\_load\_balance**: Check this checkbox to force extra load balancing to increase training speed for small datasets and use all cores.
 This option is selected by default.

 - **Single\_node\_mode**: Check this checkbox to force H2O to run on a single node for fine-tuning of model parameters.
 This option is not selected by default.